risawitama/verbose-potato/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## Why was it called the dark ages?
+Because of all the knights.